 University of Cambridge

-Felix Steffek is Associate Professor at the Faculty of Law of the University of Cambridge and Director of Studies at Newnham College.
+Felix Steffek is Professor at the Faculty of Law of the University of Cambridge and Director of Studies at Newnham College.
 He serves as Co-Director of the Centre for Corporate and Commercial Law (3CL) and Director of International Strategy and Partnerships.
 He has been awarded a JM Keynes Fellowship in Financial Economics by the University of Cambridge.
 He is a Visiting Professor at Notre Dame University.
 His research interests cover dispute resolution, corporate law, insolvency law, commercial law and technology & law.

 Felix Steffek is a Member of the EU Expert Group on Restructuring and Insolvency Law, the OECD Advisory Panel for Access to Justice and the UNIDROIT Working Group on Effective Enforcement.
 He serves on the Editorial Board of the Journal of Corporate Law Studies, the Cambridge Yearbook of European Legal Studies and other academic journals.
 He is the principal investigator of a research project on artificial intelligence and law funded by the Nuffield Foundation.

 He has acted as policy advisor and expert for the European Commission, the European Parliament, the World Bank, the OECD, UNIDROIT, the Financial Stability Board, the EBRD, national governments, courts, parliaments and LawTech start-ups.
 He received his education at Cambridge (LLM), Heidelberg (PhD, undergraduate) and Hamburg (Habilitation, court clerkship).